Dusty has a loooong life story. He began life in a backyard in Edgeworth, a suburb of Newcastle, NSW, as a cute little buckskin colt.

 During his 10 years with the Nicholsons, there was nothing Duisty didn't do.
 He even won the open D-grade six-bar showjumping competition at Singleton Agricultural Show one year, where the fences were higher than his ears!
-There are still videos floating about of Dusty jumping oxers that are wider than his little body was, even when it was flying over the top!
+There are still videos floating about of Dusty jumping oxers that are wider than his little body at full stretch, even when it was flying over the top!
 He truly was phenomenally talented for his size.

 And so he moved on to look after Mitch and Emily ... and he did, but Mitch took the more typical 'boy' path that didn't include horses, and Emily wasn't in it for the long term.
 Happily, their mother Frances had begun to have lessons at Byalee, and when tiny 5yo Dimity Lourey outgrew the limited ambitions of her first (leased) pony, a palomino called Tim Tam, Dusty joined the family.

 And what an asset he was!
 He taught little Dimity how to jump - and how not to.
 He taught her how to keep an outside rein - if she didn't want to return at speed to the float.
 He taught her not to ask for piaffe - unless you want to learn to be a levading Spanish Riding School rider.
 He taught her how to catch small ponies.
-He taught her enough to land her in the top 10 dressage ponies in the State - when she was only seven years old.
+He taught her enough to land her in the top 10 dressage ponies in the State - when she was only six years old.
 He was, quite simply, amazing.

 And to this day, Dusty still is amazing.